• Skip to main content

 • Most businesses do not have their own sufficiently trained staff and tools to recover money, and it is a lot cheaper to transfer accounts to a reputable third-party Collection Agency.

-• Nearly all our small business clients are pleasantly surprised how much of a difference it makes when this unexpected cash is infused from accounts which they had virtually written off from their books.
+• Nearly all our small business clients are pleasantly surprised how much of a difference it makes when this unexpected cash is infused from accounts that they had virtually written off from their books.
 Some clients were just a bit non-serious about transferring accounts to a Collections Agency after 60-90 days of non-payment.
 Click here to find the cost of hiring a collections agency.

 • Charging a late fee is a great way to encourage clients to make payments on time.